fossxo/fossxo/CONTRIBUTING.md

 * The names following the format: unit of work **when** state under test **should** expected behavior.

 See the existing unit tests for examples.

-If you are developing on Linux, a unit test coverage report is saved to `tarpaulin-report.html`.

 ## Commits